 © 2020 Iaroslav Kosov

 Won Young is an undergraduate student studying Medicine at the University of Manchester.
 He completed the International Baccalaureate at United World College South East Asia in Singapore.
 He is interested in MedTech particularly the use of medical devices and AI in medical settings.

 He has a great interest in the biotechnology field since high school and is a strong believer that Mobile Health is a major technological enabler in improving the quality of life of the elderly and also bringing basic medical care to impoverished communities and the developed world in terms of increasing global affordability and access.

-Having planned big conferences and events before like South East Asia Mathematics Competition 2018 held in Singapore, he is excited to join the NWBI committee as the Operations Lead.
+Having planned big conferences and events, he is excited to join the NWBI committee as the Operations Lead.
 He hopes to gain further insight into the biotechnology field and aspires to equip himself with the skills needed to contribute to the building of a meaningful mobile health solution.

 Outside of academics, he volunteers for various organisations in Manchester and attends a diverse range of conferences and hackathons around the UK.